 Bradford Council SEND Local Offer Service

 brainstrust is a brain tumour charity that focuses on support and wellbeing.
 Little brainstrust is designed for children and teenagers living with a brain tumour diagnosis.
-Our support specialist for children and families is based in Leeds however has a national role.
+Our support specialist for children and families is based in Sussex however has a national role.
 500 children a year are diagnosed with a brain tumour, and there are thousands of families living with a brain tumour.
 Two thirds of children diagnosed with a brain tumour are left with a disability.
 Families can find communication difficult, and awareness of brain tumours in children is low; this is even though brain tumours now kill more children than any other illness in the UK.
 We are actively trying to grow clinical links with hospitals and other charities locally and nationally, so that we can collectively work together to provide optimum care to our young patients.
 Families facing a brain tumour diagnosis of a child feel scared, confused and alone.
 We know.
 That’s why we’re working to support families by: Providing unique, honest, coaching-led support by phone (24/7) or email, helping families overcome challenges and find the best possible outcome for their child, and their family Helping families feel less alone by creating communities of peer support, […]

 Josephs Well C19 brainstrust Hanover Lane Leeds LS3 1AD